Franklin by the Numbers

 Housing Units

 Housing Affordability Index of 98 (100 = national average).
-Franklin homes hold strong value while remaining more accessible than many comparable suburbs.
+Median home value tracks between Brookfield and Oak Creek among comparable suburbs.

 Economy